Warcraft Universe Supports

 Chen Stormstout's energetic, mischievous and adventurous young niece whom he took to adventure with him in Pandaria.
 Born upon Shen-zin Su the Wandering Isle, Li Li Stormstout led a somewhat uneventful life until she began reading the journals of her uncle Chen.
 Soon, nothing would sate her desire for adventure, exploration, and pestering adventurers in the Valley of the Four Winds.

-Her current skins are Adventurer Li Li, Explorer Li Li, Shadowblade Li Li, Festival Li Li, and Shadowpaw Li Li.
+Her current skins are Adventurer Li Li, Explorer Li Li, Shadowblade Li Li, Festival Li Li, Shadowpaw Li Li, and Gata de Batalla Li Li.

 - Attack Animal: Li Li's Cloud Serpent buff attaches one of said animals to an ally to help attack while Water Dragon summons one to collide with an enemy.